-28. Visit the Grounds of Alexandra
+28. Visit the Grounds of Alexandria

-The Grounds of Alexandra is more than just a popular destination to head for lunch.
+The Grounds of Alexandria is more than just a popular destination to head for lunch.
 As well as the ever-popular cafe, which is dog-friendly in the outdoor seating area (bookings a must on weekends) and also offers take-away, there’s also the Garden precinct, home to the famous barnyard animals.

 The Grounds is not far away from Sydney Park, one of the most popular dog parks in Sydney.
 Nearly all the park is 24-hours off-leash, except for a few small sections like the playground and near the barbecue areas.
 It’s perfect for a long afternoon stroll.

 Head to Glebe to explore the inner city foreshore.
 Dogs are allowed off-lead on the Glebe Foreshore Walk that follows Blackwattle Bay in between Ferry Road and the tip of Glebe Point Road.
 There’s even some sections where dogs can go for a paddle in the water.